Overlay

 Think of a brand you identify with, one that beats zero for you personally.
 (This may take a moment.)
 When you identify them, there are almost certainly two reasons.
 First, the brand means something to you because of who you are.
 Second, that “something” is not about a product or service.
 It’s the way the company approaches its products or services.

 People who love Southwest Airways love it because of how democratic it feels.
 Actually flying an airplane safely has nothing whatsoever to do with democracy.
-But it does make customers feel that they are treated equally, by their equals, without a lot of pretense.
+But it does make customers feel that they are treated equally, by their equals, without a lot of pretenses.
 People who value those qualities feel good about themselves when they fly Southwest.

 People who own BMWs used to drive me nuts the way they talked about the cars – until I got stuck with one as a rental.
 It hit me with physical force that people were not talking about the car.
 They love driving itself.
 A company that gets who they are, and makes them feel more alive behind the wheel, gets their love for life.
 Turns out I am one of those people.
 After I drove the car, I bought one.
 I went from sneering at BMW snobs to thinking of them as my brothers and sisters.